FrannDzs/nVidia-modded-Inf/Readme.md

 Telemetry
 ======

-All information regarding to the driver bundled telemetry can be found under the `/Telemetry & Crap free` folder.
+All information regarding driver bundled telemetry can be found under the `/Telemetry & Crap free` folder.

-It's not necessary to block telemetry with your firewall, since you can manually opt-out, install a 'crap free' version or remove the folders/services manually.
-It's also unclear if blocking with firewall is effective since the data are tunneled transmitted + encrypted [needs confirmation].
+It's not necessary to block telemetry with your firewall, since you can manually opt-out or install a '[crap free](https://github.com/CHEF-KOCH/nVidia-modded-Inf/releases)' version, you also can remove the unneeded folders/services manually.

+At this point it's unclear if blocking the telemetry with firewall is _effective_ since the submitted data are tunneled + encrypted [needs final confirmation].